practicalli/spacemacs/snippets/clojure-snippets.md

 # Clojure Snippets

 Using snippets saves you time typing common coding structures and helps you avoid silly typos too.
-Simply typing in a snippet name and pressing `M-/` or using `SPC SPC yas-expand` gives you the full text & code structure from the snippet template.
+Simply typing in a snippet name and pressing `TAB` or using `SPC SPC yas-expand` gives you the full text & code structure from the snippet template.

-For example, if you are defining a new function in Clojure then type `defn` and press `M-/` to expand to the full definition structure, including all parens.
+For example, if you are defining a new function in Clojure then type `defn` and press `TAB` to expand to the full definition structure, including all parens.
 Then use `TAB` to move through the structure to complete the name, doc-string, arguments and behaviour of the function.

 Lets look at the built-in snippets that come with the Clojure layer in [Spacemacs](https://spacemacs.org) (and should be the default in Emacs YASnippet package).

 > ####Hint::Write your own snippets
-> Its easy to [wrtie your own snippets](http://jr0cket.co.uk/2016/07/spacemacs-adding-your-own-yasnippets.html) for Clojure or any other language you use with [Spacemacs](https://spacemacs.org) / Emacs
+> Its easy to [wrtie your own snippets](add-your-own-snippets.html) for Clojure or any other language you use with [Spacemacs](https://spacemacs.org) / Emacs

 # Where do Snippets fit in